House numbering: Portugal

 In Portugal, the European scheme is most commonly used.
 However, in Porto and several other cities in the Portuguese Northern region, as well as in the Cascais Municipality (near Lisbon), houses are numbered in the North American style, with the number assigned being proportional to the distance in meters from the baseline of the street.

 Lisbon numbering is European and furthermore 'from the river, odd numbers left'.
 Because the Tagus borders Lisbon on the south and the east, this means that north–south streets are numbered low from the south, and east–west streets are numbered low from the east.

-In many new planned neighborhoods of Portugal houses and other buildings are identified by a lote (plot) number without reference to their street.
+In many new planned neighbourhoods of Portugal houses and other buildings are identified by a lote (plot) number without reference to their street.
 This is in law the número de polícia, which literally means police's number – the police formerly assigned the numbers rather than the town hall.
-The lote is the construction plot number used in the urban plan, a consecutive number series applies to a broad neighborhood.
-In theory and in most cases, the use of a lote number system is provisional, being replaced by a traditional street number system some time after the neighborhood is built and inhabited.
-In some neighborhoods, lote numbers are kept for many years, some never being replaced by street numbers.
+The lote is the construction plot number used in the urban plan, a consecutive number series applies to a broad neighbourhood.
+In theory and in most cases, the use of a lote number system is provisional, being replaced by a traditional street number system some time after the neighbourhood is built and inhabited.
+In some neighbourhoods, lote numbers are kept for many years, some never being replaced by street numbers.

-The relatively new planned neighborhood of Parque das Nações in Lisbon has also a different numbering scheme: each building is referred by its plot, parcel, and building (in Portuguese: lote, parcela, prédio).
+The relatively new planned neighbourhood of Parque das Nações in Lisbon has also a different numbering scheme: each building is referred by its plot, parcel, and building (in Portuguese: lote, parcela, prédio).